Robin Oomkes on the German Revolution and the execution of Robert Blum…

 In Vienna, developments had turned to violence too.
 Revolutionaries had occupied the city and ousted the Habsburg Kaiser and his army.
 Blum travelled to Vienna to convey the sympathy of the Frankfurt Democrats, joining the insurgents as a commander on the barricades.
 The Imperial Army retook Vienna after heavy fighting on 1 November, and Blum was arrested.

-Despite diplomatic efforts both from the Frankfurt Parliament (who claimed Blum’s immunity from prosecution as a deputy) and from the Saxon authorities, the Imperial military command, who considered Blum a most dangerous anarchist, condemned him to death in a two hour trial on the night of 8 November.
-He was shot at 9 o’clock in the morning of November 9th, 1848, the day before his 42nd birthday.
+Despite diplomatic efforts both from the Frankfurt Parliament (who claimed Blum’s immunity from prosecution as a deputy) and from the Saxon authorities, the Imperial military command, who considered Blum a most dangerous anarchist, condemned him to death in a two-hour trial on the night of 8th November.
+He was shot at nine o’clock in the morning of November 9th, 1848, the day before his 42nd birthday.

-Looking back at importance today of the first fateful ninth of November in German history, the murder of Robert Blum on that date is a symbol of all that the Revolution of 1848 failed to achieve – had the initial promise of progress on liberalization, democracy, unification and a representative national parliament been fulfilled, then there possibly might have been no war with France in 1870, no Kaisers, no World War I, no Versailles, no Nazis and World War II – and probably no GDR and no Berlin Wall either.
+Looking back at the importance today of this first fateful 9th November in German history, the murder of Robert Blum on that date is symbolic of all that the 1848 revolution failed to achieve.
+Had the initial promise of progress on liberalisation, democracy, unification and a representative national parliament been fulfilled, then there might possibly have been no war with France in 1870, no Kaisers, no World War One, no Versailles, no Nazis and no World War Two—and probably no GDR and no Berlin Wall either.

 For those interested in this topic, there is a monument to the revolution of 1848 in East Berlin on Sredzkistrasse near Kollwitzplatz (pictured above), as well as a Cemetery for the Fallen of the March Revolution hidden away in Volkspark Friedrichshain, which also remembers the fallen of the November revolution of 1918.